 On behalf of the European Commission, OpenForum Europe and Fraunhofer ISI conducted a study on the impact of Open Source Software and Hardware on technological independence, competitiveness and innovation in Europe.
 The project aims to provide solid evidence for shaping European Open Source policies for the years to come.

-The full report will be published in the first half of 2021, for now you can watch the video where Prof. Dr. Knut Blind presents the results or access the slide deck.
+The full report will be published in Q3 2021, for now you can watch the video where Prof. Dr. Knut Blind presents the results or access the slide deck.

 Today, virtually all software products include Open Source software components, an increasingly large percentage of crucial software platforms and programs are entirely Open Source and the development and uptake of Open Source Hardware and Open Silicon are growing.
 This represents a paradigm shift from proprietary systems to more open, collaborative frameworks.